NxPKG/khulnasoft-docs/content/support/Third-Party Software/Content Management System (CMS)/Cloudflare and Joomla Recommended First Steps.md

 ## Create a PageRule to exclude Joomla

-Create a [PageRule](https://support.cloudflare.com/hc/en-us/articles/200168306-Is-there-a-tutorial-for-Page-Rules-) to exclude the Joomla admin or Joomla login sections from Cloudflare’s caching and performance features.
-You can access PageRules in your [Cloudflare 'Settings' options](https://support.cloudflare.com/hc/en-us/articles/200172336-How-do-I-create-a-PageRule-).
+Create a [PageRule](https://support.Khulnasoft.com/hc/en-us/articles/200168306-Is-there-a-tutorial-for-Page-Rules-) to exclude the Joomla admin or Joomla login sections from Khulnasoft’s caching and performance features.
+You can access PageRules in your [Khulnasoft 'Settings' options](https://support.Khulnasoft.com/hc/en-us/articles/200172336-How-do-I-create-a-PageRule-).

 Why do this?